microsoftgraph/msgraph-metadata/specs/permissions.md

 ### pathSets
 The "pathSets" member is a REQUIRED JSON Array.
 Each element of the array is a [pathSet object](#pathSetObject).

-## <a name="provisioningInfo"></a>Provisioning Info Object
+## <a name="ownerInfo"></a>Owner Info Object

-The provisioning info object contains information related to the deployment of the permission into its environment.
+The owner info object contains information related to the ownership of the permission.
 This object should only contain information that is not required by a consumer of the API and can safely be removed in any public projection of the permissions information.

-### isHidden
-The "isHidden" member is a boolean value that indicates if a permission should be publicly usable in the API.

-### requiredEnvironments
-The "requiredEnvironments" member is an array of strings that identifies the deployment environments in which the permission SHOULD be supported.
-When this member is not present, support for all environments is implied.

-### resourceAppId
-The "resourceAppId" member value provides an identifier of the resource server that is used to enforce Conditional Access checks for this permission.

 ### ownerSecurityGroup
 The "ownerSecurityGroup" member is a REQUIRED string that provides a contact mechanism for communicating with the owners of the permission.
 It is important that owners of permissions are aware when new paths are added to an existing permission.